wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-evaluate/includes/evaluation-mode.md

 ## Setting up the evaluation

-Now that you’ve launched the evaluation setup.
+Now that you've launched the evaluation setup.
 The wizard will guide you through what you need to do.
-There are a few things you’ll need to consider as you run through the setup wizard:
+There are a few things you'll need to consider as you run through the setup wizard:

-- You’ll need to make a choice on which routing option you want.
+- You'll need to make a choice on which routing option you want.
 This will be governed by the mail routing setup you currently have, and also on the type of evaluation you want to run.
   - If you're using a third-party and/or on-premises service provider:
     - Select the name of the vendor from the drop-down menu.
     - Provide the other connector-related details.